WELCOME TO

 and clear colored daylily is a cross of two of Karol Emmerich’s

-introductions: Forty Days And Forty Nights x Heartbeat Of Heaven.
-In addition to F.D.A.F.N., Karol has
+introductions: Forty Days And Forty Nights x

-Ararat and Rainbow In The Clouds.
+relating to the biblical account of the Noah’s Flood: Mount Ararat and Rainbow In The Clouds.

-As we were searching for a proper registration name, it seemed fitting
+As we were searching for a proper registration name, it seemed

-to choose ARK OF REFUGE due to its heritage.
+fitting to choose ARK OF REFUGE due to its heritage.

 From